kimonmeier/Satisfactory-Factory-Calculator/README.md

 - **Filtering:**
   - Filter the list of factories by name, output item, or floor.
 - **Persistent Storage:**

   - Factory configurations and raw material inputs are saved in the browser's local storage.

+- **Custom Mod Recipes**
+  - Certain Recipes can be manually added to help manage mod resources

 ## Tech Stack